varzay-abbas/crmkit/README.md

 ## About Project

-This is laravel 9 based starter kit for mini Crm with adminthemelte, datatable integrated multilanguage features
+This is laravel 9 based starter kit for mini Crm with adminthemelte, datatable integrated multilanguage features Awesome feature is the implementation of Repository Patter with Laravel 9

 ## Install